pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 </html>
 ```

 Using Thymeleaf syntax, this will print the `text` variable defined in the controller.
-You can learn more about [Thymeleaf here](http://www.thymeleaf.org/doc/tutorials/2.1/thymeleafspring.html).
+You can learn more about Thymeleaf [here](http://www.thymeleaf.org/doc/tutorials/2.1/thymeleafspring.html).

 Run the application either by executing the `com.example.NdaChatApplication` class on your IDE or on the command line with:
 ```
 $ mvn spring-boot:run
 ```

-Additionally, on the command line, you can create a JAR file and execute it:
+Additionally, you can create a JAR file and execute it using command line:
 ```
 $ mvn package -DskipTests
 $ java -jar target/nda-chat-0.0.1-SNAPSHOT.jar